Glycine: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Glycine protects skeletal muscles from atrophy and loss of function, reduces oxidative and inflammatory loads, and decreases the expression of genes associated with muscle protein degradation in cancer cachexia.
+Glycine protects skeletal muscles from atrophy and loss of function, reduces oxidative and inflammatory burden, and decreases the expression of genes associated with muscle protein degradation in cancer cachexia.

 Adult: 3 g - 5 g

-Orally, if glycine is taken appropriately, it is safe for health.
+When taken orally and used appropriately, glycine is safe.
 Up to 9 g have been taken daily for 3 consecutive days.

 Interactions